xvado00/AIQ/Readme.txt

 and also outputs programs that are passive or overtime.
 The --improved_optimization option enables optimization of sampled programs by removing further pointless code.
+The --improved_discriminativeness option enables optimization of sampled programs by removing more non-discriminative programs.

 /refmachine/sample